Start FreeLog in

 2. Create an Azure DevOps Personal Access Token having a Code (read and write) scope.

-Next time some code is pushed in the branch of a pull request, the build pipeline will execute a scan on the code and publish the results in SonarCloud which will in turn, decorate the pull request in Azure DevOps.
+Next time some code is pushed in the branch of a pull request, the build pipeline will execute a scan on the code and publish the results in SonarQube Cloud, which will, in turn, decorate the pull request in Azure DevOps.

 Please note that this feature will prevent you from merging into the target branch until the quality gate is green.